mistermicheels/learning-notes/data/sql/Optimistic-pessimistic-locking-SQL.md

 RETURNING t.ticket_id;
 ```

 Running this query has more or less the same effect as running a separate `SELECT` query and `UPDATE` query.
+By the time this query gets to the `UPDATE` part, it's possible that the ticket returned from the `SELECT` has already been updated by another client.
 In order to prevent race conditions for this query, we'd need to use pessimistic locking by including `FOR UPDATE` in the `SELECT`.
-Alternatively, we could introduce optimistic locking by adding `AND is_available = true` to the `WHERE` clause of the `UPDATE`, but then it's possible that we don't get a ticket ID back while there are still available tickets in the DB.
+Alternatively, we could introduce optimistic locking by adding `AND is_available = true` to the `WHERE` clause of the `UPDATE`, but then we might get no ticket ID back while there are actually still plenty of available tickets in the DB.

 ### Higher transaction isolation levels